AEN banner

 • Coronado Springs

-In addition to the above, seven more hotels in the Downtown Disney Resort area considered to be on-property even though they are not owned nor operated by Walt Disney World.
+In addition to the above, seven more hotels in the Disney Springs Resort area considered to be on-property even though they are not owned or operated by Walt Disney World.
 These hotels are:

 Resort Amenities and Facilities

-All rooms will fit four people plus a child under 3 in a crib.
-The following will accommodate more.
+All rooms will fit four people plus a child under three in a crib.
+The following will accommodate more (plus a child under three in a crib).
 Be sure to indicate when making your reservation how many persons plan to stay in a room.

 • Animal Kingdom Lodge (4-5)